 Horizon Oil Sands

-The Horizon Oil Sands include a surface oil sands mining and bitumen extraction plant, complimented by on-site bitumen upgrading with associated infrastructure to produce high quality SCO.
-Canadian Natural holds extensive leases that are estimated to contain approximately 14.3 billion barrels of bitumen initially in place (BIIP), with best estimate contingent resources other than reserves of 3.0 billion barrels of bitumen and 2.9 billion barrels of proved and probable SCO reserves.
+The Horizon Oil Sands include a surface oil sands mining and bitumen extraction plant, complemented by on-site bitumen upgrading with associated infrastructure to produce high quality synthetic crude oil ("SCO").
+Canadian Natural holds extensive leases that are estimated 3.6 billion barrels of proved and probable SCO reserves.
 The Horizon Oil Sands are located on these leases just north of Fort McMurray, Alberta in the Athabasca region.
 Due to the massive resource base, the mine and plant facilities are expected to produce for decades to come without production declines normally associated with crude oil production.

 Horizon – Current Phase